unDocUMeantIt/bash_script_skeleton/README.md

 The `appendconfig` function will search `${CONFIGFILE}` for the variable each time the script is called, and if no such variable can be found, it will be appended to the config file with the script's default value.
 Existing variables will not be touched.
 Since `appendconfig` ensures the availability of all variables the script defines, it is simple to add new variables to your configuration with updated versions of your script.

 Of course you can still define variables directly in the script.
-But if you plan on using a script on different machines and, e.g., paths are not the same, it is much more flexible to define this in a separate file.
+But if you plan on using a script on different machines and, e.&#8239;g., paths are not the same, it is much more flexible to define this in a separate file.

 If you look at the config file for `bash_script_skeleton.sh`, specifically the variables dealing with the license info, you can see that using arrays is also an option you might consider.
 For instance, if you would like to define various profiles for a script, you could do this using arrays.